cloudspeech/houdini-talk/short-essay.md

 > embed apps in HTML.

-Such apps are written in JavaScript, and can be placed _somewhere_ on web pages.
+Such apps are written in JavaScript and placed _somewhere_ on a web page.

+They could be good for anything, like calculating a mortgage or show your insurances or whatever.

-If you do it right, teams can then deploy and maintain those apps _independent_ of your site releases, which is a huge win.
+If you do it right, teams can then deploy and maintain such apps _independent_ of your site releases, which is a huge win.

 But not all apps are alike.

-For example, some need to navigate to a login page first for user authentication.
+For example, some might first require login for user authentication.

-After login they come back and only _then_ start and render themselves.
+Only _after_ login can the app start and render itself.

-Others are of the type where you want to _wait_ till all the markup is parsed, that is until DOM is loaded.
+Others require _waiting_ till all markup is parsed by the browser, also known as 'DOM loaded'.

-Now the crucial question is: How can you embed _all_ kinds of microfrontend apps in HTML?
+How can you embed _all_ such types of microfrontend apps in HTML?

-You guessed it, that's easy if you use Houdini's trick.
+You guessed it: easy-peasy if you use Houdini's trick!

 First, do step 1 again: wish yourself micro-dash-frontend (`<micro-frontend>`).

-That is to say, a web component which knows how to embed any kind of app and start it.
+That is to say, a web component which knows how to embed _and_ start any type of app.

 Step 2, add attributes.